Dev-Taofeek/Dev-Taofeek/README.md

 ---

-I’m not just writing code, I’m building *digital experiences*.
+I’m not just writing code, I design and develop *digital solutions*.
 I specialize in crafting responsive, animated, and functional web interfaces using **React**, **Nextjs**, **JavaScript**, **Typescript** and **Tailwind CSS**.

 💡 *Turning ideas into beautiful interfaces is what I do best.*